 Use The Best Herb Planter

-Choose the correct pots or containers for your herbs.
+There are important factors to consider when choosing the correct pots or containers for your herbs.

 There are several criteria when choosing the best pot to use:

-Grow Each Herbs Individually
+Grow Each Herb Individually

 Don’t combine multiple herbs in one container!